Your cart is empty.

 “The 2009 Jordan Alexander Valley Cabernet reminds me of a great symphony—it hits all the right notes.
 Clearly the direction of our fruit sourcing is paying off in top dividends.
 We have dreamed about making a wine like this for so long; we are ecstatic!” — Winemaker Rob Davis

-Visually stunning with a deep garnet-ruby hue, the 2009 vintage of Jordan’s Bordeaux blend style of Cabernet Sauvignon shows enticing aromas of black cherry, plum, dark chocolate and leather that carry through a textured, silky palate with hints of baking spice and cedar—the hallmarks of French oak’s elegant integration.
-Still showing youthful acidity and bright fruit after years of age.
-Enjoy 750mL bottles through 2024, 1.5L bottles through 2032 and 3L bottles through 2042.Download Tasting Notes
+Enticing aromas of blackberry, cassis, oak spices and cedar carry through a textured, silky palate with smooth tannins from French oak aging.
+Still showing some youthful acidity and dark fruit after years of age.
+Enjoy 750mL bottles through 2028, 1.5L bottles through 2034, 3L bottles through 2042 and 6L bottles through 2044.Download Tasting Notes

 The incredible balance of acidity, varietal fruit character, silky tannin structure and restrained alcohol makes the 2009 Jordan Alexander Valley Cabernet Sauvignon unparalleled in its food pairing versatility on the dinner table.
 The wine carries the depth and body to hold up to a marbled rib-eye and the finesse and elegance to gracefully accompany the leaner filet mignon.
 Grilled, braised or roasted, lamb, venison, pork, chicken and duck also make for perfect wine & food pairing material—the possibilities are only limited by the imagination.